 Priority Area: Healthy Mothers, Healthy Babies, Healthy Children - Adolescent Pregnancy Prevention

 Young people between the ages of 10 and 19 years establish patterns of behavior and make lifestyle choices that have long-standing benefits or consequences.
-Adolescent pregnancy is a significant public health problem, with 58 out of every 1000 females ages 15-19 years becoming pregnant each year.
+Adolescent pregnancy is a significant public health problem, with 58 out of every 1000 females ages 15-19 years becoming pregnant in 2008.
 This often results in lost social, educational and vocational opportunities, perpetual poverty and dependence on public income maintenance and health programs for both parents and children.
 Teen mothers in NYS are more than twice as likely as older moms to receive late or no prenatal care (11.6% vs. 3% for women over age 19), compromising the health of mothers and newborns.
 Infants born to teen mothers are at higher risk for low birthweight, infant morbidity and mortality, and are at greater risk for child abuse and child safety issues.
 Young fathers are less likely to marry the mothers of their children and more likely to have lower educational attainment and earnings, which hurts their children's chances of success.

 Since the peak in 1993, adolescent pregnancy rates have declined 39%.
 However, NYS continues to have striking regional, racial and ethnic disparities in adolescent pregnancy rates.
 The rates in New York City are at least double that of the rest of the state and almost three times higher for black and Hispanic teens than for white teens.
 Unhealthy adolescent sexual behaviors often continue into later adult life, contributing to unintended pregnancies and transmission of HIV and STDs.